 Consumer Confidence, Present Situation, and Future Expectations.
 These three measures offer multiple insights into consumer attitudes.
 The U.S. measures are compiled from a national monthly survey of 5,000 households and are published by The Conference Board, Inc. The survey for Massachusetts is conducted in a similar manner and the results are published by the Mass Insight Corporation, based on quarterly polling of 500 adult residents of Massachusetts.
 The "Present Situation" index measures consumers' appraisal of business and employment conditions at the time of the survey.
 The "Future Expectations" index focuses on consumers' expectations for six months hence regarding business and employment conditions, as well as expected family income.
 The overall "Consumer Confidence" index is a weighted average of the two sub-indices.
 Although the U.S. measures are compiled by a different source than the Massachusetts measures, according to the Federal Reserve Bank of Boston the numbers are generally comparable.
 A score of 100 is considered neutral.
-According to the Conference Board, consumer confidence nationally reached a six year high point of 111.9 in July 2007, but it has declined 74.5 points to an all time low of 37.4 by January 2009.
-The Mass Insight Corporation reported that as of January, 2009 (the most recent survey month for the quarterly Massachusetts index) the Massachusetts index dropped 13 points to 38, the lowest level since Mass Insight began tracking it in 1991.
-The Massachusetts index is almost the same as the national index for January.
+According to the Conference Board, consumer confidence nationally reached a six year high point of 111.9 in July 2007, followed by an all time low of 37.4 by January 2009.
+It recovered slightly to 40.8 in April 2009.
+The Mass Insight Corporation reported that as of April 2009 (the most recent survey month for the quarterly Massachusetts index) the Massachusetts index rose 27 points to 65.0, over its January 2009 low of 38.0, which was the lowest index since Mass Insight began tracking it in 1991.
+This places the Massachusetts index significantly higher than the US index for April.
 The following table and chart detail the recent record of these measures.